TinkerBarn/BoxRFID-Touch/Docs/BoxRFID-OpenSpool-Edition.md

 ---

-## BLE support
+## BLE support for iOS RFID app

-The sketch includes integrated **BLE support** using a UART-style service.
+The sketch includes integrated **BLE support** using a UART-style service as an external RFID reader / writer device for iOS device which do not support MIFARE classic tags.

 BLE can be enabled or disabled in the settings.

-In the current firmware design, BLE is primarily relevant to the **QIDI workflow** and is not the main focus of the OpenSpool feature set.
+In the current firmware design, BLE is primarily only relevant to the **QIDI workflow** and is not the main focus of the OpenSpool feature set.
+**Currently on iOS app is available to support the device.**

 ---